Construction of Arithmetic Teichmuller Spaces I

 \para Let me remark that in \iut\ Mochizuki works with multiplicative groups as the anabelian approach considered in loc. cit. is inherently multiplicative.
-On the other hand \cite{fargues-fontaine} Fargues-Fontaine work with additive i.e. Lubin-Tate group i.e. the Fargues-Fontaine approach (to \cite{fargues-fontaine}) is necessarily additive (as opposed to being multiplicative).
+On the other hand, the approach taken in \Cref{th:main3} via \cite{fargues-fontaine} is necessarily additive and not multiplicative.
 In the next few paragraphs I provide a translation between the two.
-This allows one to construct functors from $\fjxe$ to Mochizuki's anabelian landscape.
-In passing let me remark that the resolution of Question~\eqref{eq:question} presented in Theorem~\ref{thm:main} and Theorem~\ref{thm:main2} can also be applied to \iut\ via the functors described here. \emph{However there are some important differences between the two approaches--these are discussed in \ssep\ref{pa:diff-from-iut}.}
+This allows one to construct functors from $\fjxe$ to various categories used in \iut.

 \para For the multiplicative description let me fix some notations.
 Let $E=\Q_p$, let $\sG/\Z_p$ be the Lubin-Tate formal group with formal logarithm given by $\sum_{n=0}^\infty \frac{T^n}{p^n}$, $F=\cpt$.
 Let $\bE=\bQ_p$ be the algebraic closure of $E=\Q_p$ in $\C_p$.